cloudmesh-community/book/chapters/prg/python/facedetection/facedetection.md

 Histograms of Oriented Gradients (HOG) for Human Detection \[1\].
-OpenCV is a Computer Vision library including the SVM classifier and the HOG object detector for pedestrian detection and INRIA Person Dataset \[2\] is one of popular samples for both training and testing purposes.
+OpenCV is a Computer Vision library including the SVM classifier and the HOG object detector for pedestrian detection and INRIA Person Dataset \[2\] is one of the popular samples for both training and testing purposes.
 In this document, we deploy Apache Spark on Mesos clusters to train and apply detection models from OpenCV using Python API.